MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/cli.md

 ## Run the application

-Run the following commands in your project directory to invoke the CLI.
+To invoke the CLI app, run the following commands in your project directory.

 ### GET /posts